 #1 Bundle Insurance Policies

-Money can be saved on car insurance for SSI recipients who bundle home and car insurance policies.
-For example, American Family offers a 29-percent discount for bundling, and Erie Insurance offers a 25-percent discount.
+Money can be saved on car insurance for SSI recipients who bundle car insurance policies with other insurance products like homeowners, renters, or life insurance.
+For example, American Family offers a discount of up to 23 percent for bundling, and Erie Insurance’s bundling discount is around 20 percent.

 #2 Improve Your Credit Score

 According to Edmunds.com, studies have found that drivers with lower credit scores tend to make more claims to insurance companies.
 Because of this, auto insurance companies charge more for customers with low credit scores.

 SSI recipients can improve their credit score by making payments on time and using less of their available credit limit.
 One way SSI recipients can potentially help themselves make payments on time is by setting up an automatic draft every month.

 In addition to the bundling discount mentioned above, insurance companies offer a wide variety of other discounts that can impact car insurance for SSI recipients.

 Here are a few examples of discounts you can get: